Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Cleaned up a few Smasher functions
 - The FirstBoss peekDungeon() function has been updated to reflect the updated changes in the Dungeon
 - Webs now leave behind an Ember for a short time if it is ignited
-- RockSummon can now tip over lit Braziers
+- The rocks from RockSummon can now tip over lit Braziers
 - Embers now have animated flames
 - Added new queueMoveSprite function which accepts float coordinates (For positioning the fire on Braziers currently)
 - Matches now leave an Ember if the space was free (No wall or enemy)